Getting Letters of Recommendation

 (As always, follow basic etiquette if you first approach me about about getting a recommendation via email.)

 If you would like me to write a letter of recommendation for you, please make an appointment to meet with me first, or stop by during office hours.
 Ideally, we would meet about 4 weeks before your application is due.
 (If I've already written letters for you before, then 2 weeks is plenty.)
-For this meeting, bring the following with you:

 1. a summary of the different jobs, fellowships, or programs you're applying to, their addresses, and their deadlines,